 Whether moving across town or across the country, relocating can be difficult and expensive; often riddled with unexpected costs.
 A little planning can go a long way to help keep costs down and reduce financial stress.
 Here are nine tips to save money on moving expenses:

-- Decide on Movers: Hiring a mover can be risky.
+Hiring a mover can be risky.
 There are many consumer complaints in this industry.
 If you need professional help, research three movers with the Better Business Bureau each carrying an A rating.
 Get estimates and compare to save money on moving expenses.